Updated: 10/12/22 1:42 p.m. ET

-Readers, when it comes to utilizing Disney’s Genie+ and the Lightning Lane systems, my advice is simply this: Don’t do it.
+Readers, when it comes to utilizing Disney’s Genie+ and the Lightning Lane systems for your Disney Vacation, my advice is simply this: Don’t do it.

 Sure, lines at Disney World can be insane.
 There is something satisfying about being able to skip the line in any respect, and we want to be able to sneak in as many rides and attractions in a day as possible.
 But, in my experience opinion, it is not worth it.

 At the time of this article’s original publication, Disney Genie+ cost a consistent $15 per person per day.
 That means that for an extra $375, a family of five would be able to regain FastPass capabilities for most of the available attractions, as well as other perks involving PhotoPass, etc. Now, as this writer takes a moment to update this article, that budget-friendly $15 standard has been removed.
 Walt Disney World Resort and Disneyland Resort will now price each day of Disney Genie+ based on the expected crowd level.
 On Wednesday, October 12, the price of Disney Genie+ was officially raised for Walt Disney World Resort Guests to $20.
 The wildcard “optimization” now makes it impossible for Disney World-bound families who are unable to purchase Genie+ ahead of time to properly budget for this extra cost.

 But my protest is about more than just the cost.
 Disney’s Genie+ takes the control and sense of adventure out of one’s Disney day.

 Keep Control of Your Day, Live in the Magical Moment